 Although the practice has managed to maintain exemplary results in patient surveys, there is considerable urgency to establish an adequate sized GP practice for the future.

-Following a public consultation held in April 2016 at which initial draft designs and layout options were presented, a planning application for a new medical centre has been submitted and is open for comment until Friday 14 October 2016.
+Following a public consultation held in April 2016 at which initial draft designs and layout options were presented, a planning application for a new medical centre was submitted in September 2016, followed by an amended application in February 2017.

 The application contains many documents.
 The overall picture is summarised in two of them which attempt to answer the main questions that have been raised:Planning Statement Design & Access Statement